 Note: UNL course credits expire after 10 years.
 Therefore you must complete all requirements within 10 years of enrolling in your first class.

-Note: If a student does not enroll in 3 consecutive semesters, they will be blocked from enrolling again and must officially apply again to the MEM to be allowed to continue their program of study.
+Note: If a student does not enroll in 3 consecutive semesters, they will be blocked from enrolling and must officially apply again to the MEM to continue their program of study.

 Can I earn the Engineering Management Certificate and then use the course credits toward the MEM degree?

 Yes, once you earn your Graduate Certificate, if you desire to earn the MEM degree, you must apply for admission to the MEM.

 If admitted, the 12 hours from the Engineering Management Certificate can be rolled into the MEM degree program.